rrhinox/bash-awesome-utils/docker/awesome-docker.md

-# 🐋 My Docker useful and awesome command line for day by day!
+# 🐋  Docker awesome command line for day by day!

 ## Intro & Documentation